makerscraft/launch-kit/README.md

 There is a lot of magic & automation in there :)

-Each session has a dedicated Trello board linked to the application page (lewagon.org/apply).
+Each session has a dedicated Trello board linked to the website application page.

 This Trello board is always the same with the same lists.